Common Injuries Resulting from a Car Accident

 - Pain and suffering trauma, as well as the loss of consortium

 While we understand compensation cannot restore your life prior to an accident, it can relieve the financial burden on you and your loved ones.
 It is our goal to provide you with the strong, compassionate counsel you deserve, so you can focus on recovery while we advocate for justice.*

 Contact Our Office for More Information

 At the Law Firm of Roger "Rocky" Walton, P.C., our team is dedicated to representing victims and holding appropriate parties accountable for injuries sustained.
 If you have been the victim of a car accident, please contact our office today to review your legal options.
-To schedule your consultation, you may send us a message online or call us at (817) 429-4299.*
+To schedule your consultation, you may send us a message online or call or text us at (817) 429-4299.*